 PDA tests are performed during driving on pilot or production piles, taking advantage of the high strain impact provided by the driving hammer.
 Re-strike PDA tests are often recommended; if the driving hammer is no longer on location, a drop weight (see examples) may be used to impact the pile.

-Every PDA features iCAP® as part of the PDA Software Suite. iCAP calculates capacity in real time after every blow by signal matching (similar to CAPWAP®).
+The PDA-8G takes data obtained by sensors (accelerometers and strain transducers) easily attached to the pile and calculates foundation capacity, as well as multiple important quantities, by the Case Method and iCAP®. iCAP computes capacity in real time after every blow by signal matching (similar to CAPWAP®).
 This calculation is often more accurate than Case Method capacity, and better evaluates stresses in the pile.

-PILE DRIVING ANALYZER systems also include CAPWAP and GRLWEAP.
+The PDA-8G is furnished with the PDA Software Suite, CAPWAP and GRLWEAP.
 CAPWAP analysis of PDA data is essential for a Dynamic Load Test.
 It provides the soil resistance distribution along the foundation and simulates a static load test.
 Extensive correlations between CAPWAP simulated and actual static load tests have proven the reliability of this method of determining pile capacity.

-The PILE DRIVING ANALYZER system conforms to ASTM D4945 and many other codes and specifications.
-The PDA software suite, consisting of PDA-W with iCAP, PDIPLOT and PDICURVES, outputs reports that satisfy ASTM 4945 requirements.
+The PDA-8G conforms to ASTM D4945 and many other codes and specifications.
+The PDA Software Suite, consisting of PDA-S with iCAP, PDIPLOT2 and PDI-Curves, outputs reports that satisfy ASTM 4945 requirements.

 Pile Dynamics recommends that all those who perform dynamic tests using the PDA take the Dynamic Measurement and Analysis Proficiency Test offered by PDI and PDCA.
 Read about need for quality testing.